network-for-good/sso_openid/README.md

 ## Modifications to the Admin model
 1. Add a `self.from_omniauth(uid, subdomain)` method to to handle user lookup and/or creation.
+2. Optionally, you can add an instance method called `#restrict_access?` to encapsulate any necessary role-based evaluation.
+3. If the admin record has a 'status' field, authentication will fail if it is set to anything other than 'active'.

 ## Modifications to ApplicationController
 1. Make sure you include `SsoOpenid::ApplicationHelper`.